TroupeLang/Troupe/README.md

 #### Utilities for testing

-On OS X, make sure to have `gtimeout` utility.
-This can be installed via `brew install coreutils`.
+On OS X, make sure to have `gtimeout` and `greadlink` utilities.
+These can be installed via `brew install coreutils`.

 #### Checking the installation